-Management of VMB populations can prove challenging and often requires the use of multiple tactics, including biological control, mating disruption and insecticides (Daane et al. 2008b).
+Management of VMB populations can prove challenging and often requires the use of multiple tactics, including biological control, mating disruption and insecticides (Daane et al. 2008).
 Management can be particularly complicated in coastal wine grape growing regions where VMB populations are tended by Argentine ants, Linepithema humile [Mayr].
 In the presence of tending ants, biological control of mealybugs can be significantly interrupted, resulting in large VMB populations that may be more easily spread to new areas.
 These populations also contaminate the fruit, causing yield losses and decreased fruit quality.
 In vineyards where Argentine ant is prevalent, management of ant populations is a critical part of an IPM program for VMB and necessary for containment of insect populations (Nyamukondiwa and Addison 2011; Mgochecki and Addison 2009).

 Liquid ant baits adapted from the urban environment (Klotz et al. 2002) for use in vineyards (Cooper et al. 2008), significantly reduce mealybug populations in vineyards by contributing to increases in biological control (Daane et al. 2007).
 The costs associated with the manufacture, deployment and maintenance of bait stations have been prohibitive to widespread adoption of Argentine ant management in vineyards, despite the benefits that could result from such programs (Nelson and Daane 2007).
 There is continued interest among coastal grape growers in the development of a simpler and more economical bait program that could be widely implemented.
 Baits formulated as granular products or polyacrylamide gels that can be broadcast with a fertilizer spreader could be distributed more quickly and frequently over a large area, and would not require the manufacture and maintenance of bait stations.
 The sustained use of the granular or polyacrylamide baits could lead to longer-term containment and control of Argentine ant populations (Boser et al. 2014; Krushelnycky et al. 2004).

-This project has evaluated the use of a granular ant bait and an experimental polyacrylamide bait to control populations of Argentine ant in commercial vineyards in coastal California.
-Ant control should in turn contribute to the sustainable control of VMB populations.
-In the absence of an economical bait program, ant suppression must be achieved with the broad-spectrum insecticide, chlorpyrifos that can affect water quality, disrupt populations of beneficial insects and pose vertebrate health risks.
+We are evaluating granular and polyacrylamide ant baits that can be broadcast to reduce populations of Argentine ant.
+Ant control would in turn contribute to the sustainable control of VMB populations.
+In the absence of an economical bait program, ant suppression must be achieved with the broad-spectrum insecticide-chlorpyrifos-that can affect water quality, disrupt populations of beneficial insects and pose vertebrate health risks.

 OBJECTIVE: The broad goal of this research is to increase the efficacy and adoption of integrated pest management programs for vine mealybug, a destructive pest of grapevines in California.
-Our specific objective is to: Evaluate the efficacy of two bait formulations to control Argentine ant as part of an integrated pest management program for vine mealybug.
+Our specific objective is to: Evaluate the efficacy of two bait formulations to reduce Argentine ant populations as part of an integrated pest management program for vine mealybug.